Pithikos/python-websocket-server/README.md

   * No dependencies

-Notice that this implementation does not support the more advanced features like SSL etc. The project is focused mainly on making it easy to run a websocket server for prototyping, testing or for making a GUI for your application.
+Notice that this implementation does not support the more advanced features like multithreading etc. The project is focused mainly on making it easy to run a websocket server for prototyping, testing or for making a GUI for your application.